 Simply put, entryway sensors make the security system — they secure the perimeter of your home.
 Without the advance warning of a sensor, anyone could walk onto your property.
 (Or in reverse, your wandering toddler could escape out an unlocked door.)
 Magnetic sensors come standard with all systems, and when active in “arm” mode, the alarm will sound the moment a door or window opens.
 These add to the protection offered by a video doorbell camera.

-Here I am installing the new and improved SimpliSafe Motion Sensor.
+Here we are installing the new and improved SimpliSafe Motion Sensor.

 Motion Detection